-We are pleased to announce that the 2018 versions of middle school and high school Sexual Health Education curricula are fully aligned with the CA Healthy Youth Act (AB 329).
+We are pleased to announce that the 2018 and newer versions of middle school and high school Sexual Health Education curricula are fully aligned with the CA Healthy Youth Act (AB 329).

 2018 and 2020 Sexual Health Education Curriculum NHES and NSES Alignment

 Detailed information on how our 2018 and 2020 versions of middle school and high school Sexual Health Education curricula are aligned with the National Health Education Standards (NHES) and the National Sexuality Education Standards (NSES).

 Materials developed to ensure effective implementation of the California Healthy Youth Act (CA Education Code sections 51930‐51939), which took effect in January 2016.

 Positive Prevention PLUS is a 14-lesson curriculum that addresses risk factors and behaviors associated with unplanned teen pregnancy by increasing adolescent’s ability to use risk-reduction skills including contraceptive use, resistance and negotiation skills, and accessing reproductive health services.
 The program seeks to teach adolescents to either delay/abstain from sexual activity or use birth control consistently and correctly when engaging in sexual activity.

 Sex Education for Physically, Emotionally, and Mentally Challenged Youth

 In recent years, important changes in public policies and attitudes have resulted in improved opportunities for people with physical and mental disabilities.
 Now, people living with disabilities assume their rightful place in society as the equals of non-disabled people.
 Unfortunately, societal attitudes have changed less in regard to sexuality and disability.
 Even today, many people refuse to acknowledge that all people have sexual feelings, needs, and desires, regardless of their physical and/or mental abilities.
 As a result, many young people who live with disabilities do not receive sex education.